uoft-lgcu/lgcu.ca/health.md

 ## International Students

 International students need to register for a special form of basic health coverage (UHIP).
 The pool of health providers that take UHIP coverage is more limited than those who take OHIP; when finding a health care provider or trying to get a referral, always check whether or not the provider takes UHIP.
 While OHIP is free, UHIP is not.
 Fees for UHIP are part of the cost of tuition and fees, and should be covered by the department if you are currently funded.
-If you are not currently funded and have to pay for UHIP out of pocket, you can apply for [CUPE 3902's UHIP reimbursement fund](http://cupe3902.org/unit-1/unit-1-benefits/).
+If you are not currently funded and have to pay for UHIP out of pocket, you can apply for [CUPE 3902's UHIP reimbursement fund](https://www.cupe3902.org/unit-1/benefits/ihpaf/).

 ## Partners and Families

 It is possible to extend all insurance plans for which you are eligible to your partner and dependents.
-To do this, you must sign up for [family coverage](https://www.utgsu.ca/insurance/family-coverage/) on the GSU insurance plan and pay the additional fee(s).
+To do this, you must sign up for [family coverage](https://www.studentcare.ca/rte/en/IHaveAPlan_UniversityofTorontoGraduateStudentsUnionUTGSU_ChangeofCoverage_CoupleFamilyEnrolments) on the GSU insurance plan and pay the additional fee(s).
 Health and dental are dealt with separately.
 You must opt-in by the deadline, usually the end of September.

 The CUPE plan is currently linked to the GSU plan.
 If you are eligible for the CUPE top-up plan, this top-up will be extended to all your partners/dependents who also have GSU insurance.
-The health care spending account will be shared between all members of the family, with its value increased to $400 total (a bonus of $100).
+The health care spending account will be shared between all members of the family; the Family HCSA has an increased value ($600 as of the 2018-19 academic year.)

+Any partners/dependents on your plan will have their own individual ID number.
+This number is the same as the UTG[student number] and UOT[employee number] IDs that you have as an individual, but instead of -00, your partner's/dependents' numbers will end in -01, -02, etc. When submitting a claim, make sure the ID number reflects the family member who received the medical care.

+If you enroll family members on your health plan, you may be able to geta percentage of the cost of adding them to the plan reimbursed through the [U.ofT.
+Family Plan Assistance Fund](https://www.cupe3902.org/unit-1/benefits/ufpaf/).
+Applications for this fund are usually open in February, check the website to see if you're available.

-If you have an alternative source of equivalent (or better) coverage from your partner or family that you prefer to use rather than this insurance system, you can [opt out](https://www.utgsu.ca/insurance/opting-out/) of the GSU plan.
+If you have an alternative source of equivalent (or better) coverage from your partner or family that you prefer to use rather than this insurance system, you can [opt out](https://utgsu.ca/health-and-dental/opting-out-opting-in/) of the GSU plan.
 You will be opted out of the CUPE plan by extension (though you will still have access to the health care spending account, if you are eligible for it).
+Opting-out is done online, through the links on the [studentcare](https://www.studentcare.ca/rte/en/IHaveAPlan_UniversityofTorontoGraduateStudentsUnionUTGSU_ChangeofCoverage_OptOuts) page.
 You must opt-out by the deadline, usually the end of September.

 ## Health Services